AlexisCro/Converter/documentation/install_bootstrap.md

 ![Ceci est un exemple d’image](../assets/documentations/install_bootstrap/extract_files.png)

-Here in my project, I created a directory assets then another directory named bootstrap, finally I placed my two files extract from the zip file.
+Here in my project, I created a directory assets, then another one named bootstrap.
+After this I placed my two extract files from the zip file.

 Finally you need to add the link in your HTML between tag `<head></head>` enter the code below to add the CSS:
 ```